SmbKiwi/metlink-wellington-homeassistant/README.md

 * ServiceMode:
    Whether the service is a bus, train, or ferry

-Each configured location (stop/station/wharf) will appear on your map in Home Assistant.

 ### Configuration:

 From the [Metlink](https://www.metlink.org.nz/) website determine the exact stop and route number/ID to enter in the configuration for your desired location and route.